asiFarran/Phonegap-Plugins-LocalNotifications/README.md

     });

-The notification callback fundtion receives an notification object containg the id and any optional userData provided when the notification was set.
+The notification callback function receives an notification object containg the id and any optional userData provided when the notification was set.

 e.g (based on the above)